shanhua/deploy_rails/README.md

 deploy_rails
 ============

-nginx, unicorn, git deploy rails
+an example of deploy rails with nginx, unicorn, git.